openshift/cloud-credential-operator/docs/ccoctl-rotate-signing-key.md

     and each target node's baseline boot ID are durably recorded before requesting a reboot.
 The shared engine derives the operation ID deterministically from the cluster identity and replacement key ID so retries using another working directory converge even when their observed targets or boot-ID baselines differ.
-The first reboot request atomically creates a cluster-durable canonical record containing its exact targets and baselines.
-Later workspaces adopt that canonical record before advancing, and it remains observable for the lifetime of resumable operation state.
+The first reboot request durably creates a cluster-canonical record containing its exact targets and baselines before it triggers any target.
+The request then reconciles each target idempotently.
+Later workspaces adopt that canonical record before advancing, and an interrupted request is re-entered while it is in progress to finish only targets that do not already record the same operation ID.
+The canonical record remains observable for the lifetime of resumable operation state.
 12. **`nodes-rebooted`:** reboot completion is confirmed for every node recorded in the immutable reboot intent.
 13. **`post-reboot-stable`:** the cluster reports stability after the node reboots.